According to recent research by CoSchedule, marketers who set goals are 429% more likely to report success.

 When I moved to my first marketing role, I realised what a huge advantage it was to have such in depth knowledge of our customers.
 I was in a unique position to know exactly what they wanted - and didn't want.
 I knew what frustrated them and I knew what they loved about our product.

 NEVER underestimate the power of great customer service.
-Never become so separated from your customers that you forget they're people and start treating them like numbers.
+Never become so separated from your clients that you forget they're people and start treating them like numbers.

 If you focus on providing the best possible experience for people, everything else will follow.